2012 IIHF Inline Hockey World Championship Division I: Playoff round

 All eight teams advanced into the playoff round and were seeded into the quarterfinals according to their result in the preliminary round.
 The winning quarterfinalists advanced through to the semifinals, while the losing teams moved through to the placement round.
 Bulgaria and New Zealand were relegated after losing their placement round games, while Australia and Japan advanced to a 5/6 placement game with Australia defeating Japan 7–3.
-In the semifinals Hungary defeated Austria and Slovakia defeating Croatia, both advancing to the gold medal game.
+In the semifinals Hungary defeated Austria and Slovakia defeating Croatia, both advancing to the final.
 After losing the semifinals Austria and Croatia played off for the bronze medal with Austria winning in overtime.
-Slovakia defeated Hungary 5–4 in the gold medal game and earned promotion to the 2013 IIHF Inline Hockey World Championship.
+Slovakia defeated Hungary 5–4 in the final and earned promotion to the 2013 IIHF Inline Hockey World Championship.

 Quarterfinals

 All times are local (UTC+2).

 Ranking and statistics

-Final standings
+Standings

 The final standings of the tournament according to IIHF: